preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage-613/page-rollups-digital-signage/index.rst

 **Work on this page has just started.
 Will be finished soon.**

 Here you set up rollups to be used for digital signage.
-The list displayed rollups that has been set up so far, for example:
+The list displays rollups that has been set up so far, for example:

 .. image:: rollups-signage-list.png